Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/samd21_amazon_ack/applications/SmartLight/readme.md

 ## Software/Tools Used:
 <span style="color:blue"> This project has been verified to work with the following versions of software tools:</span>

-Refer [Project Manifest](./firmware/src/config/default/harmony-manifest-success.yml) present in harmony-manifest-success.yml under the project folder *firmware/src/config/{configurtion name}*
+Refer [Project Manifest](./firmware/src/config/default/harmony-manifest-success.yml) present in harmony-manifest-success.yml under the project folder *firmware/src/config/default*
 - Refer the [Release Notes](../../../../../release_notes.md#development-tools) to know the **MPLAB X IDE** and **MHC/MCC** Plugin version.
 - Python 3.8